How Can you Improve Indoor Air Quality?

 Dust and dirt are some of the worst air pollutants you can easily find throughout your home.
 Over time, these particles collect and rest on your home’s surfaces.
 They can also clog up your air ducts, which makes it harder for your HVAC system to circulate fresh air throughout the house.
 Cleaning up and dusting your home regularly will help keep these particles from building up and causing problems with your indoor air quality.

 Open up your windows often

 Opening up your windows regularly is one of the best ways to improve your indoor air quality.
 It allows fresh air to come into your home while removing pollutants and odors that may have collected over time.
 This can help reduce the amount of dust, pollen and other particles in your home.
-However- this will only be effective if you make sure to change out your home’s air filters regularly, to ensure that certain outside pollutants like pollen don’t become a problem.
+However- this will only be effective if you make sure to change out your home’s air conditioner filters regularly, to ensure that certain outside pollutants like pollen don’t become a problem.

 At All Climate Mechanical, we’d be happy to help you with Furnace Replacement, Roof Top Heating Units, Residential Heating, Thru-the-Wall Systems, Ductless Split Systems, Thermostats and Controls, Preventative Maintenance, and more!
 If you still have any questions after reading this article, always consult your local HVAC professional.
 We’re always happy to help so give us a call today!